paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 99–662, Nov.
 17, 1986, 100 Stat.
 4082, as amended, known as the Water Resources Development Act of 1986.
 For complete classification of this Act to the Code, see Short Title note set out below and Tables.

+#### Short Title of 2025 Amendment
+Pub.
+L. 118–272, § 101(a), Jan.
+4, 2025, 138 Stat.
+2992, provided that: “This Act [see Tables for classification] may be cited as the ‘Thomas R. Carper Water Resources Development Act of 2024’.”

+Pub.
+L. 118–272, div.
+A, § 1001, Jan.
+4, 2025, 138 Stat.
+2996, provided that: “This division [see Tables for classification] may be cited as the ‘Water Resources Development Act of 2024’.”

+Pub.
+L. 118–272, div.
+A, title I, § 1160, Jan.
+4, 2025, 138 Stat.
+3046, provided that: “This subtitle [subtitle B (§§ 1160–1165) of title I of div.
+A of Pub.
+L. 118–272, enacting [section 2281d of this title](./chapter-036-water-resources-development.md#section-2281d), amending [section 390b–2 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section390b–2&num=0&edition=prelim), Public Lands, and enacting provisions set out as notes under [section 2319 of this title](./chapter-036-water-resources-development.md#section-2319)] may be cited as the ‘Grace F. Napolitano Priority for Water Supply, Water Conservation, and Drought Resiliency Act of 2024’.”

 #### Short Title of 2022 Amendment
 Pub.
 L. 117–263, div.
 H, title LXXXI, § 8001(a), Dec.
 23, 2022, 136 Stat.
 3691, provided that: “This title [see Tables for classification] may be cited as the ‘Water Resources Development Act of 2022’.”